-Mounjaro (tirzepatide) is a prescription medication approved by the FDA for the treatment of type-2 diabetes.
-Eli Lilly, the pharmaceutical company that has developed tirzepatide, anticipates that in late 2023 the FDA will also approve use of Mounjaro as a weight loss medication in patients with obesity.
+Mounjaro/Zepbound (tirzepatide) is a prescription medication approved by the FDA for the treatment of type-2 diabetes.
+Eli Lilly, the pharmaceutical company that has developed tirzepatide, anticipates that in late 2023 the FDA will also approve use of Mounjaro/Zepbound as a weight loss medication in patients with obesity.

-Mounjaro belongs to the same class of drugs known as glucagon-like peptide-1 (GLP-1) agonists as other weight loss drugs Wegovy (semaglutide) and Saxenda (liraglutide).
-However, Mounjaro also acts as an agonist for glucose-dependent insulinotropic polypeptide (GIP), which can provide additional benefits for weight loss and blood sugar control.
+Mounjaro/Zepbound belongs to the same class of drugs known as glucagon-like peptide-1 (GLP-1) agonists as other weight loss drugs Wegovy (semaglutide) and Saxenda (liraglutide).
+However, Mounjaro/Zepbound also acts as an agonist for glucose-dependent insulinotropic polypeptide (GIP), which can provide additional benefits for weight loss and blood sugar control.

 As with all weight loss drugs, Mounjaro should always be used as part of a weight loss program that includes a healthy reduced-calorie diet, exercise, and behavior change.
 This medication is intended for people who are significantly overweight or obese, and who have not been able to lose weight through diet and exercise alone.